“Knowledge is proud that he has learn’d so much.

 - Fill out and mail your kit.
 23andMe will send you a saliva collection tube along with instructions.
 Mail the filled kit back to them, and you’ll receive your report within 6-8 weeks, which you will then access online.

 - Results phase one.
 When you login to 23andme, you’ll have access to your complete unanalyzed results (a list of all of your genes and their SNPs).
 You’ll find this “Raw Data” under the Tools tab, where you can download it to your computer.
 After that, 23andMe only provides very simple reports due to restrictions the FDA has placed on the company.
 The reports available include: (1) An ancestry report which not only tells how much European, African, Asian, Native American and Middle Eastern genes you have, but also your Neanderthal genes.
 (2) A traits report that explains why you have dimples or blue eyes or sneeze in bright sunlight.
 (3) Some wellness reports that are so basic they aren’t really helpful.
 (4) Carrier status reports that will let you know if you might pass a gene for certain health problems onto your children.
+(5) Some limited genetic risk reports.

 - Results phase two.
 Promethease offers a more detailed computer analysis of your 23andme results for only $5.
 The most helpful report is labeled “report_ui2”.
 It lets you filter your DNA results for specific medical conditions and brings up a pie chart that shows you how many genes protect you vs. how many make you vulnerable.
 It also includes information about magnitude (how high the risk for each mutation) and frequency (how common the mutation in the general population).
 It’s a lot of information, and you can spend many hours exploring and learning.

 - MTHFR analysis.
 Earlier in the article, I mentioned how this can be helpful genetic information to have for anyone with autoimmune disease.
 In Promethease you can search the word “Methylation” for a quick summary of the genes that apply to you.
 However, there are websites dedicated to MTHFR gene analysis specifically.
-Genetic Genie provides you with a free report with a brief analysis of your DNA results.
-MTHFR Support offers a more detailed report for $30 through its Sterling’s App, and they also list practitioners worldwide who can guide you based on your results.

 - Genetic Counseling.
 We now have access to our genetic data without having any education in how to accurately interpret that data.
 A little knowledge can be a dangerous thing.
 If your results concern or confuse you, it would be wise to have your report interpreted by someone who is an expert in the field.
 This would be a genetic counselor.
 You can find one through The National Society of Genetic Counselors.